rodpcastro/twodubem/README.md

 # TwoDuBEM

-TwoDuBEM is a Python application that solves the two-dimensional Laplace's equation using the Boundary Element Method.
+TwoDuBEM uses the Boundary Element Method to solve two-dimensional partial differential equations that have been formulated as integral equations.